pwr-Solaar/Solaar/docs/installation.md

 `tools/po-compile.sh` to create the translation files before running or installing Solaar and set the LANGUAGE environment variable appropriately when running Solaar.

+# Setting up Solaar's icons

+Solaar uses a number of custom icons, which have to be installed in a place where GTK can access them.

+If Solaar has never been installed, and only run from the download directory then Solaar will not be able to find the icons.
+If Solaar has only been installed for a user (e.g., via pip) then Solaar will be able to find the icons, but they may not show up in the system tray.

+One solution is to install a version of Solaar on a system-wide basis.
+A more-recent version of Solaar can then be installed for a user or Solaar can be run out of the download directory.
+Another solution is to copy the Solaar custom icons from share/solaar/icons to a place they can be found by GTK, likely /usr/share/icons/hicolor/scalable/apps.

 # Running Solaar at Startup

 Distributions can cause Solaar can be run automatically at user login by installing a desktop file at